How to Format an Email Message

 Don't Forget Attachments

 Sending a job search email often involves attaching files, a resume, portfolio, or other sample work.
-Make sure to double-check that you have attached all files mentioned in your email before hitting the "send" button.
+Make sure to double-check that you have attached all the files mentioned in your email before hitting the "send" button.

 Email Message Template